Soft Switching Expert Policies for Controlling Systems with Uncertain Parameters: Introduction

-To synthesize a control policy without recurrent architectures considering a wide reality gap, we propose a two-stage learning algorithm.
-In the first stage, multiple representative points are selected within a given range of system parameters, referred to as the \it system parameter space\rm.
-For each representative point, an \it expert policy \rm is learned for the corresponding simulated system in a simulator.
-These expert policies are learned using a standard DRL algorithm, such as the \it deep deterministic policy gradient \rm (DDPG) algorithm \citep{DDPG}.
-In the second stage, we construct a high-level policy, which is called an \it adaptive policy\rm, in the form of a normalized weighted-sum of the expert policies, and adjust its weight based on observations from a real system.
-The adaptive policy can be regarded as a smooth switching mechanism among expert policies.
-Specifically, we estimate a \it similarity vector, \rm which quantifies the similarity between the behavior of the real system and that of each representative simulated system, using \it online convex optimization \rm (OCO) \citep{OCO_text_book}, and use it directly as the weights in the adaptive policy.
-OCO is a well-established theoretical framework in online learning, providing a solid foundation for sequential decision-making under uncertainty.
-To apply OCO, we define a convex loss function based on observations from the real system.
+In this study, we focus on systems whose physical dynamics structure is known while some system parameters remain uncertain or time-varying.
+To handle parameter uncertainty without recurrent architectures, we propose a two-stage learning algorithm.
+In the first stage, multiple representative points are heuristically selected from a predefined parameter range, called the {\it system parameter space}.
+For each representative point, an {\it expert policy} is learned for the corresponding simulated system using a standard DRL algorithm, such as {\it deep deterministic policy gradient} (DDPG) \citep{DDPG}.
+In the second stage, we construct a high-level policy, which is called an {\it adaptive policy}, as a convex combination of the expert policies, where the weights are adjusted online based on observations from a real system, thereby enabling smooth transitions among the expert policies.
+Specifically, we estimate a {\it similarity vector}, which quantifies how accurately each representative simulated system predicts the observed transition of the real system, using {\it online convex optimization} (OCO) \citep{OCO_text_book}, and use it directly as the weights in the adaptive policy.
+OCO is a well-established framework for sequential online decision-making under uncertainty and enables lightweight online adaptation.
+To this end, we formulate a convex loss function based on observations from the real system.

 The paper is organized as follows: Section 2 formulates the problem.
-Section 3 briefly reviews the fundamentals of RL, DDPG, and DR. Section 4 presents a two-stage learning algorithm with a simulator.
+Section 3 briefly reviews the fundamentals.
+Section 4 presents a two-stage learning algorithm with a simulator.
 Section 5 demonstrates the results of the proposed algorithm.
 Finally, Section 6 concludes the paper and discusses future work.